kcfkwok2003/Simp_py/programmer/readme.md

   * show path in title  (win done)
   * only AP mode can upload WIFI config and host code (win done)
   * add host code for matching host and device, device will only accept host with same host code can write program (win done)
-  * device will send uid to host. host should check again it to avoid connected to a wrong device.
+  * device will send uid to host. host should check again it to avoid connected to a wrong device. (win done)
-  * add reload option in File menu to reload file edited by external editor
   * host can connect to device port other than 8080, specified by ip:port (win done)
+  * add reload option in File menu to reload file edited by external editor (win done)
+  * add new and open prj file (win done)
+  * add upload "files in prj" (win done)

 V1.2 device todo:
   * when startup in AP mode, test.py will not be run (dev done)